Nomenclature codes: Starting point

 The starting point, that is the time from which these codes are in effect (usually retroactively), varies from group to group, and sometimes from rank to rank.
-In botany and mycology the starting point is often 1 May 1753 (Linnaeus, Species plantarum), in zoology 1758 (Linnaeus, Systema Naturae, 10th Edition).
+In botany and mycology, the starting point is often 1 May 1753 (Linnaeus, Species plantarum).
+In zoology, it is 1 January 1758 (Linnaeus, Systema Naturae, 10th Edition).
 On the other hand, bacteriology started anew, making a clean sweep in 1980 (Skerman et al., "Approved Lists of Bacterial Names"), although maintaining the original authors and dates of publication.